• Skip to main content

 Convoy Effect

-For understanding the Convoy effect easily consider a scenario where CPU has to serve one CPU-bound process and many I/O bound processes.
-As we know the CPU-bound process requires heavy time for computation i.e. it has long CPU burst and requires less time for I/O. Whereas, I/O-bound process less time for computation and it has short CPU burst.
+For understanding the Convoy effect easily consider a scenario where the CPU has to serve one CPU-bound process and many I/O bound processes.
+As we know the CPU-bound process requires heavy time for computation i.e. it has a long CPU burst and requires less time for I/O. Whereas, I/O-bound process requires less time for computation and has a short CPU burst.

 Advantages of the First Come First Serve Scheduling